sst/guide/_chapters/test-the-billing-api.md

 $ git push
 ```

 Now that we have our new billing API ready.
-Let's look at how to setup unit tests in Service.
+Let's look at how to setup unit tests in Serverless.
 We'll be using that to ensure that our business logic has been configured correctly.